bghandou/42_projects/ft_printf/README.txt

-Coded a personal printf %diouxXpcso options are available with a variety of other flags.
+Coded a personal printf with the %diouxXpcso options and a variety of other flags.